WildPastry/ReactRedux/README.md

 ## Portfolio

-Portfolio built with React, Redux, and Typescript.
+Portfolio built with React, Redux, and Typescript